Spots87/ascii-action/README.md

-# Hello world docker action
+# ASCII art docker action

 This action prints "WOW" or user input as ASCII art to the log.